raphaelstolt/lean-package-validator/README.md

     },
 }
 ```
-Further this Composer script could also be utilised in TravisCI [builds](.travis.yml) similar to the `composer test` script call.
+Further this Composer script could also be utilised in Travis CI [builds](.travis.yml) similar to the `composer test` script call.

 #### Running tests
 ``` bash